 - You can use frozen tilapia in this recipe!
 It’s a lot easier to find in many places, compared to fresh.
 Just be sure you let the fish thaw before cooking.

-- Don’t overcook your fish.
+- Don’t overcook your tilapia fish.
 It really doesn’t take long at all for these thin fillets to cook all the way through and if overdone, they can become dry.

 - You’ll know the tilapia is done when it easily flakes at the thickest part of the fillet and loses its translucent appearance.
 You can also use a meat thermometer to check for an internal temperature of 145°F.

-- Soak up extra sauce with white rice, fluffy quinoa, garlic bread, dinner rolls or creamy mashed potatoes.
+- Soak up extra sauce with white rice, fluffy quinoa, garlic bread, dinner rolls, or creamy mashed potatoes.
 You can also serve this saucy recipe over some fresh roasted spaghetti squash “noodles!”

-- You can’t go wrong with a simple arugula salad, spinach fruit salad, red cabbage salad or Mediterranean salad.
+- You can’t go wrong with a simple arugula salad, spinach fruit salad, red cabbage salad, or Mediterranean salad.

-- A few more fun ideas: I also love this skillet with a side of leek kalamata rice, broccoli tots, cheesy cauliflower tots or baked sweet potato fries.
+- A few more fun ideas: I also love this skillet with a side of leek kalamata rice, broccoli tots, cheesy cauliflower tots, or baked sweet potato fries.

 Substitute another kind of fish: This recipe would be great with either cod or halibut, both are white fish with a similar mild and sweet flavor profile.

-Experiment with spices: I typically use a simple salt and pepper blend for this recipe but you can certainly mix things up and use additional spices from your cabinet.
+Experiment with spices: I typically use a simple salt and pepper blend for this tilapia recipe but you can certainly mix things up and use additional spices from your cabinet.

-3-Ingredient Tilapia Fish Recipe
+Tilapia Recipe

 Ingredients